-- Total coliform MCLs: No more than 5.0% of the monthly samples may be total coliform-positive.
+- A Total coliform MCLs: No more than 5.0% of the monthly samples may be total coliform-positive.
 Compliance is based on distribution system samples.
-EMWD analyzed 3,132 coliform samples in 2020, 22 of which were total coliform positive.
-The highest monthly coliform result was 4.1%.
-The MCL was not violated in 2020. - Fecal coliform/E. coli MCLs: An MCL violation is the occurrence of two (2) consecutive total coliform-positive samples, one of which contains fecal coliform or E. coli.
+EMWD analyzed 3,122 coliform samples in 2021, one of which was total coliform positive.
+The highest monthly coliform result was 0.4%.
+The MCL was not violated in 2021. - B Fecal coliform/E. coli MCLs: An MCL violation is the occurrence of two (2) consecutive total coliform-positive samples, one of which contains fecal coliform or E. coli.
 There were zero detected fecal coliforms.
-The MCL was not violated in 2020. - HPCs were tested only in distribution system samples which had no detectable chlorine residual.
+The MCL was not violated in 2021. - HPCs were tested only in distribution system samples which had no detectable chlorine residual.
 No less than 95% of all distribution system samples in one month may have no detectable chlorine residual and an HPC greater than 500 colony forming units per mL.
-The HPC results were no less than 98% in any month in 2020. - Bromate is a disinfection by-product resulting from the use of ozone.
+The HPC results were no less than 99.6% in any month in 2021. - Bromate is a disinfection by-product resulting from the use of ozone.
 Currently, the Mills and Skinner Filtration plants use ozone. - DLR = 1.0 ppb for each Haloacetic Acid 5 (HAA5) analyte (dichloroacetic acid, trichloroacetic acid, monobromoacetic acid, and dibromoacetic acid) except for monochloroacetic acid which has a DLR = 2.0 ppb.
 Locational running annual averages and ranges are calculated from 12 samples sites collected quarterly throughout the distribution system.
 HAA5s are a byproduct of drinking water chlorination. - Total Trihalomethanes (TTHMs) are the sum of the following analytes: bromodichloromethane, bromoform, chloroform, and dibromochloromethane.
 Locational Running Annual Averages (LRAA) and ranges are calculated from 12 sample sites collected quarterly throughout the distribution system.
-TTHMs $\,$ are a by-product of drinking water chlorination. - Compliance for physical parameters is determined by the average, however all samples are reviewed and any values outside the compliance range are noted and corrected if possible.
+TTHMs are a by-product of drinking water chlorination. - Lead and Copper are regulated as a Treatment Technique under the Lead and Copper Rule, which requires systems to take 50 water samples at the consumers' tap every three years.
+Results are from 2019.
+Neither lead nor copper are typically found in the source waters but can get into water by way of internal corrosion of household plumbing. - H Compliance for physical parameters is determined by the average, however all samples are reviewed and any values outside the compliance range are noted and corrected if possible.
 Values above the MCL may be acceptable so long as the average complies with the MCL. - Unregulated contaminant monitoring spanned throughout 2019; the last sampling event occurred in first quarter of 2020 for the East Valley wells. - Haloacetic Acids: HAA9 sum of dichloroacetic acid (DCAA), monochloroacetic acid (MCAA), trichloroacetic acid (TCAA), monobromoacetic acid (MBAA), dibromoacetic acid (DBAA), bromochloroacetic acid (BCAA), bromodichloroacetic acid (BDCAA), chlorodibromoacetic acid (CDBAA), and tribromoacetic acid (TBAA).
 HAA6Br - sum of MBAA, DBAA, BCAA, BDCAA, CDBAA, TBAA.
-HAA5- sum of DCAA, MCAA, TCAA, MBAA, DBAA,
+HAA5 - sum of DCAA, MCAA, TCAA, MBAA, DBAA.
+SMCL - secondary MCL.